satoshikumano/CarND-Vehicle-Detection-Submission/writeup.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.

-Where will your pipeline likely fail?
-What could you do to make it more robust?
+**Where will your pipeline likely fail?
+What could you do to make it more robust?**

+##### Not enough training set for the real products.
+  - Different colors of car.
+  - Different type of cars such as lorries.
+  - Different kind of weather condition.

+Improvements:

+- Augumenting the training data.

+##### Car Directions

+In the project video, focused on cars running in same direction.
+Since the opposite direction lane is in the far left.
+But in the real situation, we may need to detect cars in same direction and opposite directions and manage them separately.

+Possible improvements:

+- Classify training data into 3 labels. car same direction, car opposite direction, non-cars

+- Track the detected car bounding box size and see the size is decreasing, increasing, not changing.